Download our free guide . . .

-In the meantime here are some basics on the subject:-
+In the meantime here are some basics on Exceptional Hardship Proofs in Scotland:

 Alternatively, if the disqualification would cause you extreme personal hardship, then the courts may consider that exceptional hardship has been established.
 In one case, a driver argued that if he was disqualified, he would lose his job, be unable to pay his mortgage and would lose his house, would be unable to pay a loan from his employers, and would probably result in the break-up of his marriage.
 The court considered that in the circumstances this was exceptional hardship.
 In another case, a full-time taxi driver in his forties successfully argued that if he was disqualified, he would lose his taxi licence which would take him up to ten years to regain.
 The court found that this amounted to exceptional hardship.

-Other cases in which exceptional hardship was established
+Other Important Cases in which Exceptional Hardship was established

 Mugaraneza v PF Glasgow (11 December 2008)